https://bffpb.s3.us-east-2.amazonaws.com/biblent/Matthew/Mat04/Matthew04_Temptation1200.webp

 However, Jesus spotted how the devil ill-used God’s Word without considering God’s purpose and glory.
 Jesus refused to follow the misleading suggestion and rejected the evil one’s temptation by correctly using God’s Word to affirm His Father’s will and delight in doing only His will.

-• He waited on His Father to care for His ravaging hunger rather than do a miracle without His Father’s beckoning.
+• He waited for His Father to care for His ravaging hunger rather than do a miracle without His Father’s beckoning.
 “Man shall not live on bread alone, but on every word that proceeds out of the mouth of God” (Mat 4:3).

 • He ignored the temptation to prove His trust in His Father, claiming, “You shall not put the Lord your God to the test” (Mat 4:7).